R-MR-Adao/ADAS_SimWorld/README.md

 ### Main control panel

-The main control panel allows reseting, playing and stepping the simulation, as well as setting some basic configurations.
+The main control panel allows resetting, playing and stepping the simulation, as well as setting some basic configurations.
 These include toggling over the active sensors, and setting a few render parameters (such as speed and resolution).

-The sensor acivation/deactivation is illustrated in the video below.
+The sensor activation/deactivation is illustrated in the video below.

 <p align="center">
 <img src="doc/videos/ADAS_SimWorld_GUI_chooseSensors.gif" />